web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [transactionReceiptPollingInterval](/api/web3-core/class/Web3Config#transactionReceiptPollingInterval)
-The `transactionReceiptPollingInterval` is used over HTTP connections.
 This option defines the number of seconds between Web3 calls for a receipt which confirms that a transaction was mined by the network.
 Compared to [`transactionPollingInterval`](/guides/web3_config/#transactionpollinginterval), it takes higher precedence.
 When this value is set, it will be read first.

 The default value of `transactionReceiptPollingInterval` is `undefined`.
 ```ts